sametsahindogan/response-object-creator/README.md

 <a><img src="https://upload.wikimedia.org/wikipedia/commons/thumb/6/6a/Nullset.svg/1200px-Nullset.svg.png" width="80"></a>

 >One of the important things in an API is that it has a standard response type.
-This package provides a standard response structure for you.
+This package provides a standard response structure for your API.

 ## Installation
 ```bash